Thomas Newman

+In television, Newman has composed music for the HBO drama series Six Feet Under (2001), the 2003 miniseries Angels in America, as well as the Netflix biographical crime drama Monsters: The Lyle and Erik Menendez Story (2024).
+In the lattermost, he co-composed with his daughter Julia Newman.
+He has collaborated with directors such as Robert Altman, Jon Avnet, Martin Brest, Frank Darabont, Todd Field, John Lee Hancock, John Madden, Sam Mendes, Andrew Stanton, and Steven Soderbergh.

-Personal life
+Early life and education

-Born in Los Angeles, California, Newman is the youngest son of composer Alfred Newman (1900–1970), who won the Academy Award for Best Original Score nine times, and Martha Louis Montgomery (1920–2005).
-He is a member of a film-scoring dynasty in Hollywood that includes his father Alfred, older brother David Newman, younger sister Maria Newman, uncles Lionel Newman and Emil Newman, cousin Randy Newman (also known as a singer and songwriter), and his first cousin, once removed, Joey Newman.
+Born in Los Angeles, Thomas Montgomery Newman is the youngest son of composer Alfred Newman (1900–1970), who won the Academy Award for Best Original Score nine times, and Martha Louis Montgomery (1920–2005).
+He is a member of a film-scoring dynasty in Hollywood that includes his father Alfred, older brother David Newman, younger sister Maria Newman, uncles Lionel Newman and Emil Newman, cousin Randy Newman, and his first cousin once removed, Joey Newman.
 His paternal grandparents were Russian Jewish immigrants, and his mother was from Mississippi.

 During their upbringing, Martha Newman took her sons to violin lessons in the San Fernando Valley every weekend.

 Newman later studied composition and orchestration for two years at the University of Southern California, before transferring to Yale University, where he graduated with a Bachelor of Arts in 1977 and a Master of Music in 1978.
 While at Yale, he met composer Stephen Sondheim, who became an early mentor.

-Newman and his wife Ann Marie have three children.
-They reside in the Pacific Palisades neighborhood of Los Angeles.

 Career

+1983–1992

 At first, Newman was more interested in musical theater than in film composition, working with Sondheim in Broadway plays.
 Lionel, who succeeded Alfred as music director for 20th Century Fox, gave Thomas his first scoring assignment on a 1979 episode of the series The Paper Chase.
 In 1983, John Williams, who was a friend of both Alfred and Lionel, invited Newman to work on Return of the Jedi, orchestrating the scene in which Darth Vader dies.
 Afterward Newman met producer Scott Rudin in New York City and Rudin invited him to compose the score for Reckless (1984).
 Newman said that he thought "it was a tough job, at first" for requiring him to "develop vocabularies and a sense of procedure", only getting comfortable with writing scores "and not fraudulent in my efforts" after eight years.

-In 1992, Newman composed the score for Robert Altman's The Player and Martin Brest's Scent of a Woman.
+In 1992, Newman composed the scores for The Player and Scent of a Woman.